ArghyaChatterjee/waypoint-based-2D-navigation-in-ros/README.md

 </div>

 ## Create Waypoints from Global to Local Coordinates

+There are in total of 25 coordinate points.
+They are:

+- 19 Landmarks (Aruco Marker)
+- 5 Waypoints
+- 1 Start point

-The original coordinates are global latitude, longitude, and altitude.
+The original global coordinates are:

+- latitude,
+- longitude, and
+- altitude

 Convert the global coordinate to local x, y, z coordinates:
 ```
 python3 convert_global_to_local_cordinate.py
 ```